RSiderits/Tumor-Digital-BioDynamics/README.md

 Files:
 DNA.ICO is the desktop icon fo rthe installer.

-DNA2.png is the image for the application
+DNA2.png is the image for the application.

+PreDoc is the installaiton and basic instructions for use.

 TCC.EXE is the distribution installer.

 Zip file is the executable file and an image.